-As Esther grows older, she does more and more household chores.
-She is happy to help the family and she loves when her Aunt teaches her how to do things around the house.
-Esther is proud to learn the skills valued by her family to become a woman.
+As Mutoni grows older, she does more and more household chores.
+She is happy to help the family and she loves when her mum teaches her how to do things around the house.
+Mutoni is proud to learn the skills valued by her family to become a woman.

-But she is puzzled when she looks at what the women in her community do... and don't do.
-Esther thinks that her Aunt has many interesting and useful things to say at home.
-People often come to seek her Aunt's advice.
-But, like the other women, her Aunt stays silent at community meetings.
+But she is puzzled when she looks at what the women in her community do and don't do.
+Mutoni thinks that her mum has many interesting and useful things to say at home.
+People often come to seek her mum's advice.
+But, like the other women, her mum stays silent at community meetings.
 Why is this, she wonders?